 Your vehicle is equipped with a front passenger occupant classification system.
-This system detects the conditions of the front passenger seat and activates or deactivates the devices for the front passenger.
+This system detects the conditions of the front passenger seat and activates or deactivates the front passenger airbag, front passenger knee airbag and front passenger's seat belt pretensioner.